Entertainment Rights: Rebranding and expansion as Entertainment Rights

-After the success of Barbie in the Nutcracker, Mattel and Entertainment Rights agreed for a worldwide deal to distribute the second movie - Barbie as Rapunzel, in April 2002, excluding the US.
+Following the success of Barbie in the Nutcracker, Entertainment Rights had expanded its partnership with American toy company Mattel when the two agreed to a worldwide deal to distribute the second movie - Barbie as Rapunzel, in April 2002, excluding the U.S.

-In 2004, Entertainment Rights acquired Tell-Tale Productions and rights to most of the in-house Filmation library from Hallmark Entertainment.
+In March 2004 after Entertainment Rights failed to acquire Chorion, Entertainment Rights expanded its programming library by announcing it had brought the in-house programming library of American animation studio Filmation from Hallmark Entertainment.
+The acquisition of the library of American animation studio Filmation had gained Entertainment Rights worldwide distribution to all of Filmation's productions such as He-Man and The Lone Ranger.

+On 13 September 2004, Entertainment Rights announced they had acquired independent live-action & animation company Tell-Tale Productions.
+The acquisition had expanded Entertainment Rights' programming catalogue and boosted its home entertainment & distribution operations, distributing Tell-Tale's productions internationally such as BB3B with Tell-Tale Productions' co-founders Iain Lachlan and Will Brenton alongside Tell-Tale managing directors Karl Woolley and Helen Cadwallader joining Entertainment Rights to head it's in-house creative division.

-At the end of 2004, Entertainment Rights employed 95 people.
+By the end of 2004, Entertainment Rights employed 95 people.
 In the 2005 financial year, Entertainment Rights' revenue was £12.4 million.
 The company bid for Chorion but the offer was rejected.

 In 2005, Siriol Productions came under new management.
 The company was renamed "Calon".
 Most of the rights to completed productions were kept by Entertainment Rights.
 In October 2005, the company expanded their Barbie licensed deal with Mattel to include three more movies.
 It was further extended again in September 2006.
+On 31 October 2005, they purchased a majority interest in the Rupert Bear character from the Daily Express.

 Purchase of Classic Media and Losses (2007-2009)

-On 14 December 2006, Entertainment Rights announced that they would purchase the US-based licensing company Classic Media for US$210 million (£106.9 million).
+On 14 December 2006, Entertainment Rights announced that they would purchase the U.S.-based licensing company Classic Media for US$210 million (£106.9 million).
 The deal would bring Classic Media's own IPs, including the Bullwinkle Studios joint-venture with Jay Ward Productions (Rocky & Bullwinkle, George of the Jungle), the Harvey Comics library (Casper the Friendly Ghost), Lassie, the pre-1974 Rankin/Bass Productions library (including Rudolph the Red-Nosed Reindeer and Frosty the Snowman) and Big Idea Productions' (VeggieTales) to the Entertainment Rights portfolio.
-The deal also included a stake in the joint-venture children's block/network Qubo (closed 14 years later).
-The deal was closed on 11 January 2007 and Classic Media became a wholly-owned subsidiary.
+The deal also included a stake in the joint-venture children's block/network Qubo.
+The deal was closed on 11 January 2007 and Classic Media became a wholly owned subsidiary.

 Before the deal was completed, both companies announced North American home video distribution and production agreements with Genius Products.